laughing0li/TechniqueFinder/AdminGuide.md

 1. In the &quot;Admin&quot; page, click on &quot;Localisation&quot;.
 2. Click on &quot;Add Localisation&quot;

-3. Enter in a four digit &quot;Year Commissioned&quot;
+   Enter in a four digit "Year Commissioned".

-   Select an application, click on &quot;Add Applications&quot; to add it.
+   Select an application, click on "Add Applications" to add it.
 You can add as many applications as you like.

+   Select a location.

    Select the technique added in the previous step.